markjivko/kronup-php/docs/Api/TasksApi.md

 ## `feedbackCreate()`

-> Create feedback

-Add a feedback to task
+> Tasks Add a feedback to task

 {: .new-title }
 > #️⃣ Execute example in terminal